"We live in a society where sex is somehow

 many others have suffered.

-I suffered, in childhood which damaged my relationship with my own sexuality.
+trauma I suffered, in childhood which damaged my relationship with my own

-Those message were both direct - from sources which outright taught me
+sexuality.
+Those message were both direct - from sources which outright

-that sexuality was shameful and sinful - and indirect, from the role modeling
+taught me that sexuality was shameful and sinful - and indirect, from the

-of sexually repressed adults in my life.
-Those messages were compounded
+role modeling of sexually repressed adults in my life.
+Those messages

-by the twisted, distorted relationship that American culture has with sexuality
+were compounded by the twisted, distorted relationship that American culture

-it's general teachings, and specifically from nuns and priests that I encountered
+in it's general teachings, and specifically from nuns and priests that I

-in 7 years of education in Catholic schools.
-I still have a distinct
+encountered in 7 years of education in Catholic schools.
+I still have

-memory - one of those snapshots from the past that endure through the years
+a distinct memory - one of those snapshots from the past that endure through

-because of the emotional content attached to them - of Sister Alberta when
+the years because of the emotional content attached to them - of Sister

-I was in the eighth grade.
-She told our class, that if we kissed
+Alberta when I was in the eighth grade.
+She told our class, that if

-for longer than 60 seconds, or if our bodies touched at all while kissing,
+we kissed for longer than 60 seconds, or if our bodies touched at all while

-it was mortally sinful.
-Mortal sins were the big ones, the death
+kissing, it was mortally sinful.
+Mortal sins were the big ones, the

-penalty felony of sins - the ones that, if one mortal sin stained your
+death penalty felony of sins - the ones that, if one mortal sin stained

 damnation.

-them to burn in hell forever is Spiritually and emotionally abusive in
+send them to burn in hell forever is Spiritually and emotionally abusive

 that any concept of god that teaches that the Spirit and the flesh cannot